Study Pathways — Undergraduate

 What this level is

-Undergraduate pathways sit below Master’s and PhD.
-They can be a primary plan or a staged build toward postgraduate study—depending on profile and intent.
+Undergraduate study sits below master's and doctoral study.
+It can be either a primary plan or a staged build toward postgraduate study later, depending on your profile and intent.

 Who it may suit

-Applicants with a credible academic baseline who want a staged progression: stronger foundation, clearer specialisation, and a coherent employability narrative over time.
+It may suit applicants with a credible academic baseline who need staged progression: stronger foundations, clearer specialisation, and a coherent employability story over time.

 What often goes wrong